-- Level II centers have comprehensive resources and are able to care for the most severely injured, but do not provide leadership in education and research. - Level III centers provide prompt assessment and resuscitation, emergency surgery and, if needed, transfer to a level I or II center. - Level IV/V centers provide trauma support in remote areas in which no higher level of care is available.
+- Level I centers have comprehensive resources, are able to care for the most severely injured, and provide leadership in education and research. - Level II centers have comprehensive resources and are able to care for the most severely injured, but do not provide leadership in education and research. - Level III centers provide prompt assessment and resuscitation, emergency surgery and, if needed, transfer to a level I or II center. - Level IV/V centers provide trauma support in remote areas in which no higher level of care is available.
 These centers resuscitate and stabilize patients and arrange transfer to an appropriate trauma facility.

-The ACS/COT has a program that verifies hospitals as trauma level I, II, or III.5 It is important to note that although all level I, II, and III trauma centers offer a high level of trauma care, there may be differences in the specific services and resources offered by hospitals of different levels.
+The ACS/COT has a program that verifies hospitals as trauma level I, II, or III.6 It is important to note that although all level I, II, and III trauma centers offer a high level of trauma care, there may be differences in the specific services and resources offered by hospitals of different levels.
 Trauma levels IV and V are designated at the State level (and not by ACS/COT) with varying criteria applied across States.

-The level of the trauma centers in the NEDS was identified using the Trauma Information Exchange Program (TIEP) database, a national inventory of trauma centers in the U.S collected by the American Trauma Society.
-The TIEP database identifies all U.S. trauma centers that are level I, II, and III that treat both adults and children.
+The level of the trauma centers in the NEDS was identified using the Trauma Information Exchange Program (TIEP) database, a national inventory of trauma centers in the U.S collected by the American Trauma Society.7 The TIEP database identifies all U.S. trauma centers that are level I, II, and III that treat both adults and children.
 TIEP includes some information on trauma centers within children's hospitals, but this is not their focus.
 To ensure that all of trauma centers are identified for the NEDS, the ACS/COT list of trauma centers and all Statespecific Web sites on emergency services are reviewed to identify any additional trauma centers within children's hospitals and their associated trauma levels.